Javagedes/patina/docs/src/introduction.md

 ## Patina In Action

-If you want to see patina being actively used and "in action", then check out these two repositories:
+If you want to see Patina being actively used and "in action", then check out these two repositories:

 **1. [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu/):** This repository has two virtual platforms, both of which use the patina-dxe-core.
 You can find setup instructions for building and running them